-Supplemental Short-Term Tests
+Supplemental Short-Term Compatibility Tests

-Metallographic examination of all specimens from the supplemental short-term tests has been completed.
-Estimates of metal attack based on the photomicrographs obtained are presented in Table 1.
-Evaluation of the results leads to the following conclusions:
+Metallographic examination of the bulk of the 4400 hr test specimens has been completed.
+Estimates of metal attack based on the photomicrographs are given in Table 1.
+A detailed discussion of the metal attack will be provided when all the test results are available.